IsThatMelon/IsThatMelon/README.md

 You can see the rest of my work in my portfolio here: https://isthatmelon.github.io/website/ Most of my work is private*
 ### Black Market
-A shop menu where players can buy illegal items using in-game money.
+A shop menu where players can buy illegal items using in-game currency.
 It's built for server economies.

 ### Custom Scripts & Frameworks
 A mix of Java tools and Skripts I've made to handle server logic and custom messaging.